 However, in 3378 the Ionia disaster lead to an increase in Ionian economical stress.
 The loss of the super dreadnought cost the Ionian League billions in credits, leading to the economical depression of the 3380’s.
 The 80th decade of the 34th century saw the rise in social disorder among the fringe worlds of the Ionian League as government projects were abandoned after facing numerous cuts.
 By 3385 the Ionian League had begun talks with Peripherian ambassadors concerning admission into the multi-national union, however the breakout of the Second Uskidian Civil War in 3386 curbed any further talks as the conflict progressed.
 Influenced by agents of the Dominion of Pagathar, Uskidian Separatists looked to secede from the Ionian League, rallying behind General Adrastus Karahalios cousin to the reigning King.
 The conflict lasted two standard years and saw intense fighting both on the surface of Uskides and throughout the Aphyn Star System.

 The latter half of the 3300’s saw an increase in Pagatharan activity near the Neutral Zone .
-The steady escalation of hostile activity lead the Ionian government to initiate the New Navy Modernization program, a complete refit of the Ionian Navy with numerous newly designed and constructed vessels to replace the older outdated warships currently being used.
+The steady escalation of hostile activity lead the Ionian government to initiate the New Navy Modernization program, a complete refit of the Ionian Navy with numerous newly designed and constructed vessels to replace the older outdated warships currently in use.
 By the turn of the century the Ionian League had gained membership in the Peripherian League, taking the lead of its Nations of the Guard.

 Governance of the Ionian League